oleksandr-romashko/goit-pythonweb-hw-02/README.md

 ## Basics of Docker Technology <!-- omit in toc -->

 This project demonstrates the containerization of a [FastAPI](https://fastapi.tiangolo.com/) application using [Docker](https://www.docker.com/).
 The task involved integrating a [PostgreSQL](https://hub.docker.com/_/postgres) database into a shared [Docker Compose](https://docs.docker.com/compose/) setup, enabling all services to run together seamlessly.
-The solution includes automation for building and running containers for convenient development and ensure consistent environment setup.
+The solution includes automation for building and running containers for convenient development and to ensure consistent environment setup.

 In addition to the FastAPI application and PostgreSQL database, the setup includes optional pgAdmin with preset database server as a database management tool — all running within a unified Docker Compose environment.